bbauska/front-end-web-ui/README.md

 ### **Creating a Gulp File**

 -   Next you need to create a Gulp file containing the tasks to be run when you use Gulp.
-To do this, create a file named *gulpfile.js* in the *conFusion* folder.
+To do this, create a file named <i>gulpfile.js</i> in the <i>conFusion</i> folder.

 ### **Loading Gulp Plugins**